 Form is more important than the weight you're lifting.
 I actually injured my back and still deal with it from time to time because of this.
 I had no idea what I was doing in some of my workouts.
 I would just lift as heavy as I could or do as many reps as I possibly could.
 Because that’s what I was supposed to do, right?
 Thank God I married a physical therapist and he brought me down to earth and what I need to do to not break my knees in my 30s.
 I have learned so much from him and through my own research and time spent working out.
 It doesn’t matter how much weight you’re lifting.
 If you’re not engaging your muscles and lifting the right way you could do more damage than anything else.
 So if you’re not sure if your form is correct.
 Be sure to meet with a personal trainer a few times or have a trusted workout buddy to help you.

 Strong is better than skinny.
 OK if you would’ve told me this 15 years ago I probably would have laughed.
-But we get so caught up in the idea of being skinny because that’s what everybody says is “good “.
+But we get so caught up in the idea of being skinny and a smaller number on the scale because that’s what we've been told is “good “.
 When you think about it.
 Skinny normally means losing your curves, having a flat butt and being more twiggy.
-No I’m not saying skinny is bad it’s the focus of wanting to be skinny.
+No I’m not saying skinny is bad.
+It’s the focus of wanting to be skinny.
 But a lot of times along with being skinny comes a lack of strength.
-And what is important is again and being able to enhance your life with your body.
-So if you want to be playing frisbee on the beach like me I have to have some muscle to keep up with everybody.
-So if your focus is skinny think again.
+And what is important is again being able to enhance your life with your body.
+So if you want to be able to lift your kids without throwing your back out, build some strength.
+If your focus is just skinny think again.
 Is that what you want your life to look like?
 Or do you want to fill out the jeans and when you’re holding the grocery bags have those muscles pop a little bit.😏

 Lift big muscle groups first.
 This is a little bit more in-depth than some of my other tips.
 But a lot of times we go into the gym and don’t really think about what we’re doing.
 Something to consider when writing your own workouts or following a program.
 Make sure you are doing those big lifts first.
 Now definitely make sure you warm up and have the right muscles fired up.
 But if you’re squatting, or doing overhead presses be sure to do those first.
 Those should be your heavier lifts and you don’t want the muscles to be too fatigued by the time you get to that exercise.